nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Delete a platform from a listing: `del_plat`

-Deletes a platform from a specified job listing.
+You can delete a platform from a specified job listing.

 ✏️ **Format:** `del_plat INDEX p/PLATFORM`